Chapter One: Discover Dromaria

 Birth.
 Dragons are born in two ways.
 The first and most common is for two dragons to mate, laying eggs that hatch within three to six months, depending on the parents' age.
 Dragons over 500 years old find that their young take longer to hatch.
 The number of eggs a dragon lays within their clutch varies from parent to parent but is usually between one and four.
 The spawn of the Primals is a different consideration.
 Their immense power and connection to the land are enough to ignite the spark of creation all on its own.
 This second method occurs within the Primal Dragon’s lairs, with eggs forming from the elements.
 These dragons typically hatch within one month of their egg fully forming and are substantially larger in their early years.
 Modern Dromaria Primals have meager birth rates, with most distancing themselves farther and farther from the surface.
 Egg - Wyrmling.
 All dragons begin life within the confines of a leathery shell, usually reaching 200 pounds and up to five feet in height.
 Upon hatching, most dragons are born scaleless and grey, not truly coming into their color until the environment or adolescence sculpts their futures.
 In the early years, while still under the wing of their parents, Wyrmlings are most commonly educated and raised within collective Dominions.
 Wyrmling - Young.
 As a dragon grows from a wyrmling into a young dragon, hardened scales begin to form dictated by their surroundings.
 This process can take up to 50 years but most commonly begins around the 10th year of a dragon's lifecycle.
 Considered the most dangerous time in a dragon's life, as they begin to develop their breath weapons and arcane abilities, the uneducated find themselves ill-equipped to handle the power.
 The tutelage of the young begins very early in draconic culture.
 Young - Adult.
 Dragons entering adulthood embody their full strength and abilities, capable of instilling fear with their mere presence.
 Masters of the arcane and physical strength, adult dragons rule regions, command cities, and interact with the world as they deem just.
 During this time, dragons establish lairs, shaping and molding the land around them to suit their needs.
 In this stage, normally lasting between 400 and 800 years, dragons take on large muscular physical forms with massive wings, talons, horns, and other features.
 Adult - Ancient.
 Dragons are near immortals, most choosing to live until they are prepared to pass on.
 By the time a dragon reaches 1,000 years, their body has begun to change again.
 Much more lithe and physically diminished than their younger selves, what ancient dragons lack in bulk, they more than compensate for in speed, wisdom, and ability.
 To behold an ancient dragon is to be in the presence of energy and knowledge that transcends generations.
 Any dragon who has reached this point in their life is capable of wondrous acts or horrific devastation.
 Most Covenant-abiding ancient dragons live among their many lairs or fulfill lifelong goals before passing on.
 Some choose to remain in Dromaria far beyond others of their kind.
 These rare individuals require substantial fonts of power to maintain their forms, usually found in the lairs of Primals Death - Beyond.
 Most dragons choose to end their lives within their lair as their body loses its size and strength, wishing to return the essence contained within them to Dromaria.
 In their final years, many dragons will use their remaining time to serve Primals, giving back to the spark that formed them.
 Graveyards are sacred places for dragonkind, guarded by a constant vigil.
 Dragons speak of the time it takes for their power to leave their forms, fused into their scales and bones.
 Like mortals, dragons are reborn into the cycle of reincarnation, flowing through the elemental pathways to return once more.

-Dragon Rule and Society
+Dragon Rule & Society

 The few Primals who live near civilization interact with mortals in a manner akin to curious play rather than stern governance.
 The Covenant shields them, but typically, they remain aloof from its direct influence, often perceiving mortals as fascinating, benign entities.
 The real heart of governance pulses at Emperor's Peak.
 The true enforcers of the draconic rule are the Thundering Flight, a group of dragons tasked with upholding the Covenant's laws.
 Dragons, inherently free and unbound, roam where they please, their autonomy checked only by the Covenant's mandates and the Thundering Flight's authority.
 The selection of a new member to this esteemed group is a matter of great significance, often accompanied by intense debate and negotiation for decades.
 Young dragons are prepared and taught for their eventual roles as guardians.
 As they mature, if a dragon proves their desire, they are given control over regions under Emperor's Peak's auspices.
 The eldest dragons, liberated from societal duties, often pursue paths of self-enlightenment or contribute to the community in their own chosen ways.
 In modern Dromarian society, dragons are revered and respected, with their influence permeating governance and diplomatic relations.
 They are central to decision-making processes, with the Covenant fostering peace with mortals.
 However, not all dragons seek active roles in societal affairs, with many preferring the solitude of protected regions.
 Tensions have escalated within the last 15 years, particularly following the Prophet Stroud's destructive assault on Emperor’s Peak.
 This event has caused a shift in the dragon community, with many becoming more reclusive or retreating to defend against looming threats.
 The Thundering Flight has responded by fortifying their presence, while the Monarchy and the Scaled Assembly, representing the dragons' and mortals' intertwined governance, strive to maintain order and unity.
 The Monarchy, once a mere imitation of mortal rule, now holds significant sway in Dromarian affairs, particularly in Yen Su Ma and Don Shou.
 Its hierarchy, from the Dapifer to the Jester, outlines a complex structure where each rank carries weight in the dragons' overarching governance scheme.
 The Scaled Assembly of Undai, with its elected Governors and Governesses, reflects the democratic aspect of rule, balancing internal political strife with the overarching goal of maintaining peace and order under the Dragon's Peace.